SilkRose/Pony/stories/love-and-a-photo-copier/love-and-a-photo-copier.md

 I hold Pinkie and enjoy the moment, closing my eyes.
 I play with her hair some before I realize the paper is blocked almost completely by her hair.
 This realization makes me giggle.
 Pinkie giggles too as she pats my back.

 We let go of the hug, and I look to see what Pinkie copied, finding nothing.
 I just go ahead and take my turn.
-I decide to act Pinkie this time and start looking through the box.
+I decide to act like Pinkie this time and start looking through the box.
 I want to surprise her with a hug.

 It takes some time, but I eventually find the words I'm looking for in a magazine about parties.
 I also find two hearts to put around the message.
 Very Pinkie Pie indeed.